a strategy for a

-a business design model for
+regenerative business model

 integrating sustainable farming ecosystems within the urban environment

-Urban Farming by Design encompasses principles of
+Urban Farming by Design (UFbD)

 sustainability, community, innovation, and environmental stewardship